You are here

 Eosinophils may be involved in the immunological response to some helminth infections.
 Patients with known parasitic infections were excluded from participation in clinical trials.
 It is unknown if NUCALA will influence a patient’s response against parasitic infections.
 Treat patients with pre-existing helminth infections before initiating therapy with NUCALA.
 If patients become infected while receiving treatment with NUCALA and do not respond to anti-helminth treatment, discontinue treatment with NUCALA until infection resolves.

-Patient Counseling Information
+Patient Information for Nucala

-Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION).
+Advise the patient to read the FDA-approved patient labeling (Patient Information and Instructions for Use).

 Hypersensitivity Reactions

-Not For Acute Symptoms Or Deteriorating Disease
+Not for Acute Symptoms or Deteriorating Disease

 Opportunistic Infections: Herpes Zoster